genevate/style_guides/communication/twitter.md

 0. Try to average posting less than 5 tweets a day.
 0. Unfollow anyone that averages more than 5 tweets a day, brags about themselves and/or company, spams, etc. Your time is valuable.
 Respect it.
-0. Don't retweet compliments (bragging).
+0. Avoid retweeting compliments (bragging).
-0. Don't dot reply (spam).
+0. Avoid dot replies (spam).
 Example: ". @example Reply text here."
 This causes your reply to show up in all of your followers streams who might not want to follow everyone that you follow.
 It also duplicates (spams) the tweet to a follower that follows both you and the person being replied to.
-0. Don't enable services that auto-tweet your activities.
-Examples: Path, Gowalla, FourSquare, flight statuses, weight scales, etc. No one wants to read robotic speech.
+0. Avoid enabling services that auto-tweet your activities.
+Examples: flight statuses, weight scales, etc. No one wants to read robotic speech.
 0. Don't promote your company (bragging).
 Use a corporate account for company-specific information instead.
 0. [Get Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done).
 Limit the reading of tweets